torvalds/linux/Documentation/process/contribution-maturity-model.rst

 Level 0
 =======

-* Software Engineers are not allowed to contribute patches to the Linux kernel.
+* Software Engineers are not allowed to contribute patches to the GNU/Linux kernel.

 Level 1
 =======

-* Software Engineers are allowed to contribute patches to the Linux kernel, either as part of their job responsibilities or on their own time.
+* Software Engineers are allowed to contribute patches to the GNU/Linux kernel, either as part of their job responsibilities or on their own time.

 Level 2
 =======

-* Software Engineers are expected to contribute to the Linux Kernel as part of their job responsibilities.
+* Software Engineers are expected to contribute to the GNU/Linux Kernel as part of their job responsibilities.
-* Software Engineers will be supported to attend Linux-related conferences as a part of their job.
+* Software Engineers will be supported to attend GNU/Linux-related conferences as a part of their job.
 * A Software Engineer’s upstream code contributions will be considered in promotion and performance reviews.